mackenziekbrooks/dci101-f22/docs/network-analysis.md

 1. First, what are your questions?
 Who are the people in our data set?
 What networks should try to explore?
 You might have started on a line of thinking during the visualization week.
 Feel free to continue that!
 But try to identify questions that connect people to other people (not people to grave sites).
 2. Next, we need an edge list.
 We know that this is a two column spreadsheet, what belongs in each column?
 3. Go ahead and put some data together.
 This is a big data set, so we'll have to start somewhere.
 You are free to slice and dice this data to come up with a more manageable network, but give some thoughts to what those parameters will be.
 You could pick a family or a section for instance.
+It might be that you need to do a little external research on Findagrave.com or elsewhere to determine family relationships.
+A small but well-researched network is going to be more informative than a large, unwieldy one.
-4. Upload your data into [Palladio](https://hdlab.stanford.edu/palladio/) or Gephi to create your network.
+4. Upload your data into [Palladio](https://hdlab.stanford.edu/palladio/), Gephi, or Network Navigator to create your network.
 5. What worked?
 What didn't?
 Is network analysis the right method to use here?
 What can you learn by the network visualization and what might be obscured?
+What statistics can you run on this network (degree, eigenvector, etc)?